FronttierLabs/forge-pkgm/README.md

 Status: alpha.
 Not yet production ready.

 ## What it can do now
+- Refuse removal that would break installed dependencies (forge remove --nodeps to override).

+- Preserve user configs on upgrade: modified Backup files are saved as .pacnew instead of being overwritten.

 - Install and remove binary packages from pacman-style repositories.

 - Resolve dependencies, including provides, conflicts, replaces, and versioned requirements like glibc>=2.39 or util-linux-libs=2.42.2.